odosa-osifo/odosa-osifo.github.io/README.md

 Data Filtering (WHERE)
 Applied conditional filtering to retrieve only relevant records, such as employees belonging to a specific department.

-**Project Description:** This project demonstrates the use of SQL for data querying, transformation, and basic analysis using an employee dataset.
+**Project Description:** This project demonstrates the use of SQL for data querying, transformation, and analysis using an employee dataset.
 The objective of the project was to explore how SQL can be used to efficiently retrieve and manipulate structured data stored in a relational database.

 Through a series of SQL queries, key information was extracted from the employee dataset to perform tasks such as data formatting, aggregation, and filtering.
 The project highlights common SQL operations that are widely used in data analysis and database management.